mmichaelb/distrybute/.github/CONTRIBUTING.md

-# Contributing to the gosharexserver project
+# Contributing to the distrybute project

 I am glad you are reading this because contributors are always welcomed :).